-I. Introduction:
+Introduction:

 Fifteen years after the enactment of the McKinney-Vento Homeless Assistance Act, President Bush has established the goal of ending chronic homelessness by the year 2012.
-To help achieve that goal, HUD has placed greater emphasis on coordinating Federal efforts, as HUD is one of several agencies responsible for providing housing and related resources to prevent homelessness and help homeless families and individuals move to permanent housing.
+To help achieve that goal, HUD has placed greater emphasis on coordinating Federal efforts as HUD is one of several agencies responsible

+Federal efforts, as HUD is one of several agencies responsible for providing housing and related resources to prevent homelessness and help homeless families and individuals move to permanent housing.
 Each year, HUD provides over \$1.2 billion to assist homeless persons.